themistocleous/themistocleous/README.md

-- I’m Haris Themistocleous  (@themistocleous) a linguist with research interests in speech, language, and communication.
-- I’m interested in the relatioship between brain, language, and communication.
+Hello, I'm Haris Themistocleous (@themistocleous), a linguist passionate about exploring the intricate connections between speech, language, and communication.
+My research delves into the dynamic interplay between the brain, language, and communication, aiming to unravel the complexities of how they interact.

-- I’m devloping personalized, high-quality multimodal models for speech and language assessment and diagnosis and prognosis of patients with speech and language pathology.
-- I employ methods from Linguistics, Machine Learning (ML), Natural Language Processing (NLP), Signal Processing, and Statistical Modeling.
+Currently, I'm developing personalized, high-quality multimodal models.
+These models are designed to enhance the assessment, diagnosis, and prognosis of patients with speech and language pathologies, integrating cutting-edge approaches from Linguistics, Machine Learning (ML), Natural Language Processing (NLP), Signal Processing, and Statistical Modeling.

-- 📫 Shoot me an email at themistocleous@gmail.com or see my website https://charalambosthemistocleous.com/ for more.
+If you're interested in collaborating or learning more about my work, please don't hesitate to reach out.
+Contact me via email at themistocleous@gmail.com or visit my website at https://charalambosthemistocleous.com/ for additional information.

 <!---
 themistocleous/themistocleous is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.